2900 Grays Ferry Avenue

 • Flea treatment: $14-16

-PAWS is NOT an emergency hospital.
+PAWS is NOT an emergency hospital, nor do we provide full-veterinary services such as x-ray, overnight care, or extensive surgery.
 If your pet is experiencing an emergency, please take them to the nearest ER.
 Veterinary Specialty and Emergency Center and Penn Vet are two facilities in the region that offer emergency services.

 PAWS’ low-cost Spay/Neuter and Wellness Clinics serve pet owners who have difficulty affording or lack access to basic veterinary care, and rescue organizations that need affordable services to carry out their lifesaving work.
 While PAWS does not have income restrictions, we do ask that if you are able to afford care at a full-service veterinarian’s office you do so, so that we can prioritize care for the pets who would not otherwise get treated.